MaiCodes-exe/maicodes-exe.github.io/projects.md

 <p> This a music player project that I created for my UX/UI certifications from the first low fidelity wireframe to the latest version</p>

+<p>This is the very first wireframe I have done for this project:</p>